 Need some awesome Google Analytics dashboards to segment your data?

-Last week I found out a page on my site was taking a whopping 25.4 seconds to load for people in Seattle.
+Last week I found a page on my site was taking 25.4 seconds to load for people in Seattle.
 Embarrassing, but I made the fix.
-I found this out using the Google Analytics custom dashboard examples below.
+I found this using my Google Analytics custom dashboards.

 A couple things to know before you start:

-- For widgets that say “non-branded” you can edit the filter to include your own name
+- For widgets that say “non-branded,” edit the filter to include your own website name

 1. General Analytics Dashboard

-This dashboard gives you a glimpse of (pretty much) everything: SEO, social, referral traffic and more.
+Get a glimpse of everything: SEO, social, referral traffic and more.